 University of Central Lancashire 3 September 2019 9.30-12.20 Welcome President of BACL, Annette Nordhausen Scholes, & sponsors, Intersentia.
-Session 1 (9.45-11.00) Prof. John Cairns (Edinburgh): The Birth of Mixed Legal Systems in the British Empire Prof. Dr. Uwe Kischel (Greifswald): Theorising Legal Transplants?
-COFFEE BREAK: 11.00-11.20 (kindly sponsored by Intersentia) … Continue reading 2019 Annual Seminar – Legal Transplants and Mixed Jurisdictions – In Honour of the Late Prof. Alan Watson
+Session 1 (9.45-11.00) Prof. John Cairns (Edinburgh): The Birth of Mixed Legal Systems in the British Empire Prof. Dr. Uwe Kischel (Greifswald): Theorising Legal Transplants? (for an account of this presentation - click here) … Continue reading 2019 Annual Seminar – Legal Transplants and Mixed Jurisdictions – In Honour of the Late Prof. Alan Watson

 A book claiming to rethink legal reasoning would seem to be one making a very bold, if not arrogant, claim.
 And so the first observation to be made about my new work -- Rethinking Legal Reasoning (Edward Elgar, 2018) -- is that 'rethinking' should perhaps be viewed more modestly.
 It ought, at least with regard … Continue reading NEW TITLE: GEOFFREY SAMUEL, RETHINKING LEGAL REASONING, Edward Elgard, 2018